 CSE majors are faced with coding and programming languages, while civil engineering students often deal with blueprints and city plans for their work.
 Whichever branch they may be in, all of them will need a well-functioning laptop, especially in this day and age of technology,

 While notebooks were just mere word processors back during their early years, nowadays, they pretty much serve as workstations.
-They act as all-encompassing work buddy that everyone uses and sometimes abuses.
+They act as an all-encompassing work buddy that everyone uses and sometimes abuses.

 Top Laptops for Engineering Students